 Constraint SI (steady input) assumes that the external frequency (I/O frequency) of a chip is lower than its internal frequency, which is true for some of today's designs.
-As a consequence, no at-speed transitions are allowed at the chip's primary inputs (PIs), but they are allowed at the flip-flops.
-Note that a similar restriction was used in the LSI Logic study [18] (it was motivated by the shortcomings of the tester).
-If the ATPG does not support this constraint but the chip's I/Os are slow, there will be test pairs with opposite logic values assigned to a PI for the first and the second vector.
-Such pairs cannot be applied to the chip.
+At-speed transitions are allowed at the chip's flip-flops (FFs) but not at its primary inputs (PIs).
+A similar restriction was used in the LSI Logic study [13] (motivated by the shortcomings of the tester).
 Note that no path delay faults for paths starting at a PI can be tested, which is acceptable as these paths are not switched at-speed.
-If additional constraints (such as FT and RS) are considered, some of the don't care bits on the PIs in the original test set can become specified and lead to the violation of Constraint SI.

 While Constraints FT and RS are valid for any digital synchronous circuit, Constraint SI is an example for a design-specific constraint which is derived from the knowledge about the characteristics of the chip (here, the difference in external and internal speed).
 Other design-specific constraints are possible, such as one-hot state encoding constraints.
 These constraints can be extracted from the HDL code if the designers formulate such restrictions as assertions.
-Using assertions is a good specification style, and many formal verification tools critically depend on the existence of assertions.
-Hence, assertion-based constraint extraction can be done automatically.
-Although it is straightforward to integrate such constraints into our framework, in this paper we do not consider any constraints beyond those described in this section.
+Although it is straightforward to integrate such or any other constraints into our framework, in this paper we do not consider any constraints beyond those described in this section.